 This might seem like a strange consideration, but are you buying the plant for anything in particular?
 Generally, you’ll either be buying it for decoration or for privacy.

 For decorative plants, consider ones that flower or have interesting foliage.
 For a privacy plant, you’ll want something fast-growing and bushy.
+Or, you can go with a fake privacy plant!

 In theory, any plant can be a hanging plant if you hang it up!
 However, we generally consider trailing or creeping plants to be the best hanging plants, as they grow down rather than up.